zsmialek/DenverCrimeApp/README.md

 # DenverCrimeApp

-This was the final project for database management.e
+This was the final project for database management.